Rami-RK/Time_Series/README.md

 ###  Time_Series Data Forecasting (END TO END)
 This is my take on Time Series Data.
-Taking Sunspot data, I have tried to explain every step involved and links are provided for further study.
+Taking Sunspot data, I have tried to explain every step involved and links are provided for further study.I have analysed two more Data Set so that few more steps/processes can be shown used while dealing Time Series data.
 #### Concept covered:
 #### EXAMPLE1: Sunspot Data
 1) Time series Exploratory Analysis